 Jared Lorenz is the Beverage Director at Atlanta’s iconic Canoe restaurant.
 He joined the Canoe team after extensive experience in the hospitality industry and contributes to the overall culture of Canoe.
 Lorenz hails from Western Pennsylvania and served six years in the Pennsylvania Army National Guard, including a year in Iraq in support of Operation Enduring Freedom.

 He attended Slippery Rock University of Pennsylvania and majored in Professional Writing.
 His passion for restaurants began in Nashville where he lived and worked as a touring drummer for various bands from 2010 to 2014.
 Lorenz shared stages with Kenny Wayne Shepherd, Black Stone Cherry and Shooter Jennings most notably during his time on tour.
 While not on the road, Lorenz began working in various restaurants and fell in love with the industry.
 He made the move to Chattanooga in 2014 to take a position at Nathan Lindley’s Il Primo.
 There he worked his way up the ranks, learning and cultivating a passion for wine and mixology, and eventually took over as Beverage Director at Lindley’s Public House in 2015.
 At Public House, Lorenz had the opportunity to manage the beer, wine and cocktail program, conduct staff training, and was responsible for menu development.

 Lorenz contributes a strong passion for oenology and service that further strengthens Canoe’s reputation for excellence.
-Lorenz is currently Intro certified with the Court of Master Sommeliers and will take his Certified exam in August.
+Lorenz recently earned the title of Certified Sommelier in August of 2018.
 When not at Canoe, Lorenz can be found on his mountain bike exploring the South.

 SIGN UP, JOIN THE CANOE EXPERIENCE.